huhuchen/domain_scan/README.md

 examples:

-python av-domain-scan.py ?42
+python av-domain-scan.py ??42.com

-note: wildcard '?' represent all string according with regex r'[0-9a-zA-Z]'
+note: wildcard '?' represent all string according with regex expression r'[0-9a-zA-Z]'

-if all domains had been registered, script will retusn [], otherwise return domain list.
+if all domains had been registered, script will print nothing, otherwise print available domains.